rust-lang/reference/src/abi.md

 * There exists a type `V`, such that `T` is *abi compatible* with `V` an `V` is *abi compatible* with `U`,

 > [!NOTE]
-> These properties ensure that *abi compatibility* is an equivalence relation.
+> These properties are respectively called "reflexivity", "symmetry", and "transitivity".
+They ensure that *abi compatibility* is an equivalence relation.

 r[abi.compatibility.integer]
 Two [integer types] are *abi compatible* if they have the same size and the same signedness